Frequently asked questions about rescue services reform

 The operating environment of the rescue services is constantly changing.
 The rescue services reform aims to respond to changes in the threat model, from everyday incidents and accidents to large-scale crises.

-The aim is to improve the ways of providing guidance to rescue services so that, in future, the operations and services of rescue services would be more consistent, and common information systems would be available throughout the country.
+The aim is to improve the ways of providing guidance to rescue services so that, in future, the operations and services of rescue services will be more consistent, and common information systems will be available throughout the country.

-A further objective is that rescue departments could, in addition to their rescue service duties, continue to provide prehospital emergency medical services and first response services.
-Since the wellbeing services counties would be responsible for emergency medical services in future, the rescue services must also be transferred to the wellbeing services counties.
+A further objective is that rescue departments can, in addition to their rescue service duties, continue to provide prehospital emergency medical services and first response services.
+Since the wellbeing services counties will be responsible for emergency medical services in future, the rescue services must also be transferred to the wellbeing services counties.

 -